dpep/berater_rb/README.md

 #### Berater::Lock
-Created when a call to `.limit` is successful, it also contains some useful information
+Created when a call to `.limit` is successful.

 ```ruby
 Berater(*) do |lock|